 Introduction

-Financial HEIRs will list potential clients willing to participate in the research project.
+FHI will list potential clients willing to participate in the research project.
 This research project will use a before/after survey to measure participant’s willingness to train their young people toward true prosperity.
 The intervention is a unique curriculum that helps guardians understand how to offer heirs a “monthly paycheck of interest earned” to motivate young people, plus help heirs play a “life simulation game” of making thirty “million dollar choices” that most American young people will face before age 25.

 Research-based Intervention